MSHS Contact: Bev WellerTRS Contact: Rhonda Schmidt

 Current Mount Si students or students new to the district can make an appointment with their counselor to complete a referral form.
 Appointments can be made by contacting the Counseling Office secretary at 425-831-8150 or contact your guidance counselor directly.
 Current Two Rivers students can make an appointment with Mrs. Schmidt to complete a referral form.
 Transfer students coming from other alternative learning environments (home school, alternative school, and/or online) will need to meet with the Mount Si High School principal if they will be taking any Mount Si classes in addition to online classes.
 Upon meeting with your counselor and completing the referral form, contact Online Learning Program Secretary, Bev Weller, to schedule an online learning orientation meeting.How does it work?

 Both Fueleducation and Advanced Academics provide accredited curriculum, qualified teachers and instruction for online students.
-Many students find success taking just one or two online classes at a time.
-Once approved, students can be enrolled for two more courses and repeat this pattern throughout the year.
-Completing six full credits a year (12 classes) will allow a student to earn a high school diploma in four years, provided they work with their online teachers and local mentor and adhere to the following responsibilities outlined in the MSHS Online Learning Agreement.
+Many students find success taking one class as part of their 6 period day.
+At home students may take up to three courses at a time and may fast track, taking up to six per semester (see mentor for details), to complete 6 full credits a year (12 classes) and this will allow a student to earn a high school diploma in four years, provided they work with their online teachers and local mentor and adhere to the following responsibilities outlined in the MSHS Online Learning Agreement.
 Please take a few minutes to review the informational presentation (PDF)

 - Login daily and make acceptable progress toward course completion.
 This means completing an agreed upon percentage of each course every week to stay on track or make progress as determined by the written student learning plan.